Have Questions about ADLA’s TNR Services?

 At the Trap Depot, volunteers will provide Traps and Trapping Instructions, both written and verbal.
 Callers will also be required to sign a trap loan agreement, acknowledging that they picked up traps and agreeing to promptly return them.

-Over 90% of caregivers do their own trapping and transport; however, if a caregiver cannot do their own trapping and transporting, or if they have financial need, they may be placed on a waiting list.
+Over 90% of caregivers do their own trapping, transport, aftercare and release.
+However, if a caregiver cannot do their own trapping and transporting, or if they have financial need, they may be placed on a waiting list.
 When help is available, they will be scheduled.
 The wait is typically from between a few days to 2-3 months.

 Trapping and transporting help may be provided for disabled or elderly callers and those who do not drive.
 Transportation assistance may also be needed for large colonies of cats because a caller’s vehicle is too small.
 Other callers need help with aftercare the night after surgery as they have no place where the cats can spend the night.
 Volunteers are available to help meet these needs, as time permits.